Sushanta65/City-Shop-Ecommerce/README.md

 #City Shop
-City Shop is an ecommerce website.
+City Shop is an ecommerce website.\
+This is an e-commerce site.
+Users can be order products and an admin can manage products.
+Users can be login with Google.
 #Features
 Buy Product from Home/
 Any kind of retail product/